agaralabs/see-server/README.md

-# Stayzilla Experimentation Engine Server
+# Sieve Server

-This is the server component of SEE.
+This is the server component of Sieve A/B testing framework.
 It allocates experiments and provides a REST-ful API to manage experiments.

 ## Requirements